 Mastering waste reduction is an essential ingredient in your prescription for low cost, compliant, and sustainable success.

-For more information or assistance with handling and disposing of your medical waste, contact Hazardous Waste Experts at 800-936-2311.
+For more information or assistance with handling and disposing of your medical waste and Medical Waste Reduction, contact Hazardous Waste Experts at 800-936-2311.